April is the best time to be in Tokyo — you can take advantage of all the events and festivals dedicated to spring flowers and warmer days.

 A rather unique festival. | Photo by David Ishikawa

 It’s that time of the year again — the slightly controversial Kanamara Matsuri, better known as the “Penis Festival,” is back.
-While the event has certainly gotten bigger over the years (no pun intended), it still is better known among foreigners than locals.
+While the event has certainly gotten bigger over the years (no pun intended), it is still better known among foreigners than locals.

 The highlight of the event is a procession in which four steel phalluses are paraded around the neighborhood.
-Side attractions include a radish-carving contest (guess the shape) the day before and genital-shaped candy — a crowd favorite, with long lines forming at booths that sell them.
+Side attractions include a radish-carving contest (guess the shape) the day before, and genital-shaped candy — a crowd favorite, with long lines forming at booths that sell them.

 Have fun, but don’t go too wild — wacky as the event may seem, it still does have a religious element to it, after all.